Web25-TL/Sprint-Challenge-Auth/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are used to store data about a user or client such as storing that a user is authenticated so that they do not need to log in on every http request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt will take the users plain text password and hash it so that ot is not stored in the database as plain text.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt will hash the users password multiple times so that a potential attacker must know not only the hash but also the algorithm used and how many times the password was hashed

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload and the signature.

 ## Minimum Viable Product